 Shaggy Dog Project was once again proud to showcase our short films at the 2014 Eugene International Film Festival.

 Thanks for joining us for this year's films!
 And many thanks to Mike Dilley, EIFF Festival Director, for making it possible to showcase Shaggy Dog Project films at the festival, on the big screen.
-We hope you'll be seeing EIFF's many film offerings this year.

 Our 2013-2014 Showcase Films